 My experience with Power BI is mainly in the visualization layer as well as data preparation and data modelling in Power BI Desktop with Power Query.
 I have experience in publishing apps in the Power BI service.
 I’ve implemented Row Level Security as well.
 I’ve given a training on Python integration within Power BI for the whole department at one of my internships.
 So I’d say I had a good amount of experience using Power BI prior to taking the exam.

 Aside from Power BI, I’ve used Tableau, SQL, and Python extensively at work previously.
-My undergrad degree is in Computer Science with minors in Information Systems & IT and Applied Data Analytics (still in progress 😂).
+My undergrad degree is in Computer Science with minors in Information Systems & IT and Applied Data Analytics (still in progress 😂). *EDIT: I’m no longer in school as of May 2022!!!

 How I Prepared for the Exam